dothinking/web-homework/doc/docker/quickstart.md

+# Docker

-Docker is a platform for developers and sysadmins to build, run, and share applications with containers.
+`Docker` is a platform for developers and sysadmins to **build, run, and share applications with containers**.

 ## 1. Architecture